knowhow92/skatehive-docs/docs/Create-Wallets/hive-wallet.md

 ---

-# HIVE Wallet

-### Easy way -> Go to SkateHive Server and ask for an account
----
+# Create A Hive wallet via https://hiveonboard.com (Recommended)

+1. Go to https://hiveonboard.com and click on "Create Account"
+2. Install [Hive Keychain Browser extension](https://hive-keychain.com/), reload the page and choose your Hive username
+3. Download your "Keys",save them at a safe place offline and click on "Create account".
+4. Hive Keychain extension will pop up asking you to set up a password.
+After you set up your Keychain password your Hive account will be imported to Keychain extension allowing you to access all Hive Dapps easy and secure.
+> Congrats.
+You created a Hive account
+5. Use your Hive account to log in to Skatehive.app

+### Request a Hive account in Skatehive Discord Server (Way 2)

 1. Join https://discord.gg/skatehive
-2. Verify yourself clicking on this button
+2. Verify yourself in "Enter Server" room
-(image placeholder)
-3. Go to `#request-account`, click in Request Account button
+3. Go to `#request-account` and fill in the form
-4. Your Hive Keys will arrive in your email
+4. Your Hive Keys will arrive in your email soon
-> What do I do with this ugly shit (you ask)
-5. Save this fucking keys in a very secure place **otherwise you are going to cry later**, bitch!

-6. Use your key and account name to login in https://skatehive.app
+5. Use your account name and keys to login in to https://skatehive.app

 ### Enhance you experience
 ---
-Download Keychain browser extension to be able of log in easily and every hive plataform and manage your hive assets.

-### Download
+Install [Hive Keychain Browser extension](https://hive-keychain.com/) and interact safer and easier with [Skatehive](https://skatehive.app/) and all [Hive apps](https://hive.io/eco)